FOSSEE/sees/basic_python/intro.rst

   about allocating and deallocating memory to variables.
 Python provides extensibility by providing modules which can be easily imported similar to headers in C and packages in Java.
-Python is object oriented and hence provides all the object oriented characterstics such as inheritence, encapsulation and polymorphism.
+Python is object oriented and hence provides all the object oriented characteristics such as inheritance, encapsulation and polymorphism.

 * Python offers a highly powerful interactive programming interface in the form of the 'Interactive Interpreter' which will be discussed in more detail in the